Hello, good buys

 Want your goods to do good again?
 Distribute your dollar to craftswomen from disadvantaged backgrounds by buying some eco-friendly cottons, children’s toys and more at NGO Daughters of Cambodia along Sisowath Quay.

 Phnom Penh may not be the best place to sniff around, but wandering down St. 178 may have your nose drawn in to Senteurs d’Angkor.
 Their handmade soaps and scents are an affordable luxury – especially if the sun and soap at your hotel are making your skin see red!
 Let the senteur (that’s scent to non-Francophones) from their spice and aromatic section set you adrift in fields of fragrant jasmine, orchids or earthy bowers of cinnamon.
 Did we mention the tantalising local honey, coffee and rice brandy in their delicatessen?
 Another feast for the senses.

-If new-to-you is plenty new enough, check out Lost’n’Found Vintage Store on St. 63.
+If new-to-you is plenty new enough, they you should check out Lost’n’Found Vintage Store on St. 63.
 Carrying a hand-picked selection of threads and accessories fresh from Italy, France and Hong Kong, with new items arriving quicker than bags on the priority baggage carousel and at a snip of what you’d pay back home, why not unearth some buried treasure today?

 Tinzzi (St. 13) boasts a stunning selection of home decorations and accessories.
 From candles to cushions, buddha statues to embroidered artwork, you’ll find something special here to brighten up your abode.
 Fancy giving the kiss of life to once loved materials?
 Hit up Smateria.
 Get all the elegance of Italian design, with the added durability and cool of Khmer craftsmanship reviving local fabrics, all without the hefty footprint.